'TinTin' artwork sells for $1.1 million at auction | DW | 09.06.2019

-An original drawing of Belgian comic legend TinTin went under the hammer for $1.12 million (€987,000) on Saturday, Heritage Auctions told the Agence-France Presse (AFP) news agency.
+An original drawing of Belgian comic legend Tintin went under the hammer for $1.12 million (€987,000) on Saturday, Heritage Auctions told the Agence France-Presse news agency.

 The anti-communist tale, first printed in the Belgian Catholic weekly Le Vingtieme Siecle (The 20th Century), was long regarded as apart from the rest of the stories in the series, with some people questioning whether the young Tintin character was yet fully developed.